 3. Rick Shiels Golf

 Another PGA Golf Coach and Golf Professional from Quest Golf Academy, Rick Shiels has gained a reputation as one of the best coaches regardless of skill level.
 Featuring helpful comparisons of both courses and equipment, Rick helps golfers improve their game whilst having fun.
 One of our favourite videos is a comparison of a 1998 Golf Ball and a 2018 Golf Ball.
 Want to know the difference?
 You’ll just have to watch the video!

 If you’ve ever dreamed of playing a top golf course, Top 100 Golf is worth a read.
 Chronicling a single golfer’s mission to play the top 100 golf courses in the world, this blog is “equal parts golf course critique, travelogue and social commentary”.

 Including detailed descriptions, great photographs and insights into the club’s atmosphere and traditions, it is the ultimate guide to some of the most exclusive golf clubs in the world.
 Having now completed the mission, Top 100 Golf still publishes golf course reviews, the locations of which span the globe.

 1. UK Golf Guy

 We hope you have discovered some new top golf bloggers.
-If their golf course reviews have inspired your next golf holiday, get an instant quote for your golf holiday transfers from Golf-Drives.
-Golf-Drives will transfer you from the airport to hotel, the hotel to the course, and back again!
+If their golf course reviews have inspired your next golf holiday, get an instant quote for your golf holiday transfers from Golf Drives.
+Golf Drives will transfer you from the airport to the hotel, the hotel to the course, and back again!